 - Toggle your view by clicking the "switch to test send times" link at the very bottom of the Test Settings window.

 - Select the number of variations in your test

 - Select the date/send time for each variation

 Review A/B Test Results

 - Navigate to the campaign you are testing.

-- Select the Variations tab of the main campaign report.
+- Select the A/B Test Results tab of the main campaign report.

 Next, you can schedule your A/B test campaign to send to this group.
 After doing this, schedule the control email to send to the entire newsletter list, and exclude your sample list.
 This will ensure that everyone on the list who received the test campaign won't receive this second, control campaign.

 You can use a method similar to the one outlined above to test your sending cadence.
 For example, you may be wondering if you'll see higher open rates if you only send your newsletter out twice per week rather than three times per week.